jdhuf/BlackjackProject/README.md

 I have achieved working code for this project, but there are a lot of improvements that could be made.
 This project will probably be one that I will revisit in the future as I gain more experience and knowledge.
 A big challenge for me at the moment is properly using objects and methods that I have created throughout their associated classes.
 I also struggled for a bit on this project trying to make a "while" loop work in my playBlackJack method without causing errors.

+## Class Structure Used

+I divided the project into four packages: one package for the app to run the program; one package for the Card and Deck classes, with Rank and Suit functioning in the package as enum for the Card class; one package for participants, with the Dealer class being an extension of the Player class; and one package for turns (hands), with the BlackjackHand class extending the Hand class.